Watoga State Park swimming hole in West Virginia

 The Setting and Landscape

 Watoga State Park covers more than 10,000 acres of the Appalachian highlands, and the Riverside Campground sits right at the river's edge, making the Greenbrier feel less like a destination and more like a backyard.
 Towering oaks and maples arch overhead, dappling the water with shifting light throughout the day.
 In late spring and summer, the air carries the green, earthy scent of forest undergrowth, and birdsong layers over the gentle sound of moving current.
-Come autumn, the hillsides ignite in amber and crimson — a stunning backdrop even if the swimming season is winding down.
+Come autumn, the hillsides ignite in amber and crimson — a striking backdrop even if the swimming season is winding down.
 Wildlife sightings are common here: look for great blue herons wading the shallows or white-tailed deer stepping carefully to the bank at dusk.

 What Swimming Is Like